SynCoGen: Synthesizable 3D Molecule Generation via Joint Reaction and Coordinate Modeling: Experiments

 \subsection{Molecular Inpainting for Fragment Linking}

-To demonstrate the practical usefulness of \ours{}, we study fragment linking \citep{bancet2020fragment} to design easily synthesizable analogs of hard-to-make drugs.
-Fragment linking in drug design enables the construction of potent molecules, such as PROTAC bivalent protein degraders \cite{Bekes2022-xt, Chirnomas2023-ml}, by connecting smaller fragments that are known to bind distinct regions of a target site.
-We formulate fragment linking as a molecular inpainting task, where we fix the identity and coordinates of two fragments in a known ligand and sample its missing parts consistent with both geometry and reaction grammar.
+To demonstrate \ours{} in drug discovery, we study fragment linking \citep{bancet2020fragment} to design \textit{easily synthesizable} analogs of hard-to-make drugs.
+Fragment linking can create potent molecules by connecting smaller fragments known to bind distinct regions of a target site.
+We formulate this as a molecular inpainting task: given a known ligand, we fix the identity and coordinates of two fragments and sample its missing parts consistent with both geometry and reaction grammar.

-As a case study, we pick several FDA-approved, hard-to-synthesize small molecules with experimental crystal structures, each bound to a different target protein.
-We select human plasma kallikrein (PDB: 7N7X), multidrug-resistant HIV protease 1 (PDB: 4EYR), and human cyclin-dependent kinase 6 (PDB: 5L2S), where each structure is complexed with a ligand that contains at least two of our building blocks.
-At sampling time, we condition on the substructure match by keeping fixed fragments denoised and replacing their coordinates with the corresponding linearly interpolated configuration at each time step $t$ (see \cref{app:inpainting} for details).
+As case studies, we select several FDA-approved, hard-to-synthesize small molecules with experimental crystal structures bound to different target proteins: human plasma kallikrein (PDB: 7N7X), multidrug-resistant HIV protease 1 (PDB: 4EYR), and human cyclin-dependent kinase 6 (PDB: 5L2S).
+Each ligand contains at least two of our building blocks.
+At sampling time, we condition on the substructure match by keeping fixed fragments denoised and interpolating the remaining coordinates (\cref{app:inpainting}).

-We evaluate our generated molecules using AutoDock Vina (\cref{fig:inpainting})~\citep{eberhardt2021autodock}. \ours{} consistently produces molecules with docking scores on par with or better than the native ligand while satisfying constraints on the presence of specific building blocks.
-AlphaFold3~\citep{abramson2024accurate} folding predictions on selected protein-ligand pairs show similar binding positions in the selected pockets as well (\cref{fig:inpainting,fig:af3_ligands}).
-Crucially, unlike existing approaches \citep{schneuing2024structurebaseddrugdesignequivariant, difflinker}, the model links fragments using building blocks \textit{and} reactions to ensure streamlined synthetic routes of the designs (\cref{tab:inpainting-metrics}).
-Sample multi-step synthetic pathways are shown in~\cref{fig:sample_mols_3ndx}.
+Generated molecules are evaluated with AutoDock Vina (\cref{fig:inpainting})~\citep{eberhardt2021autodock}. \ours{} consistently produces molecules with docking scores on par with or better than the native ligand while satisfying constraints on the presence of specific building blocks.
+AlphaFold3~\citep{abramson2024accurate} predictions on selected protein-ligand pairs show similar binding positions in the selected pockets as well (\cref{fig:inpainting,fig:af3_ligands}).
+Crucially, unlike existing approaches \citep{schneuing2024structurebaseddrugdesignequivariant, difflinker}, the model links fragments using building blocks \textit{and} reactions to ensure streamlined synthetic routes of the designs (\cref{tab:inpainting-metrics,fig:sample_mols_3ndx}).